WOMEN'S HEALTH MONTH

 The U.S. Department of Health established May as Women’s Health Month to bring awareness to the screenings and information that women could use to improve their health.
-In recent years the focus of the month has also included highlighting not only physical health but mental health too.
+In recent years the focus of the month has also included highlighting not only physical health but mental health as well.

 Preventative screenings are a great first step to getting a handle on your overall picture of health.
 This can include your annual physical and other regular screenings such as PAP smears, mammograms, bone density scans, and more.

 Hormones also play a large role in women’s health.
 There are tests our providers can recommend to measure your hormone levels and steps you can take to adjust your hormone levels if needed.
-You may discover that hormones played a role in answering a larger health question.
+You may discover that hormones played a role in answering a larger health question you have.

 While May might officially be Women’s Health Month, take time to schedule an annual visit with your provider for any day that works for you!

 Can You Be the Difference to Improve these Statistics?

 of adult woman ages 18 or older met the federal physical activity guidelines (2018, CDC)